00 Agent: From computer and video games

-00 Agents from other official media
+From other official media

-False 00 Agents from Casino Royale (1967)
+False 00 agents from Casino Royale (1967)

 The 1967 film adaptation of Fleming's first novel, Casino Royale, spoofed the EON film series.
 As part of its storyline, Sir James Bond (David Niven), after having assumed the position of M, mandates that all MI6 agents – male and female – be renamed James Bond 007 in order to confuse enemy agents of SMERSH.